davidvos/ir_assignment_uva/README.md

-# IR Assignment 2 UvA
+# Information Retrieval Assignment 2 UvA

-One Paragraph of project description goes here
+This project implements TF-IDF, Word2Vec, Doc2Vec, LSI and LDI methods for ranking documents based on queries.
+For this process the Associated Press dataset is used.
+All methods can be implemented and evaluated with the code given below.

 ## Getting Started